 This comes under the Buddha's teachings on fabrication.
 There are three ways we fabricate our emotions, our intentions.
 One is through the way we breathe.
 And this is something we can have some control over.
 Try to breathe in a way that's comfortable.
 Breathe in a way that feels nourishing.
 Second, there's the way we talk to ourselves about things.
 For instance we try to keep in mind this mindfulness of goodwill, that we want to act on good intentions.
 We don't want to harm other beings.
-Even though there may be contrary desires in the mind that actually want to harm people, we can say No. We recognize those desires as something we don't want to identify with.
-And in talking to ourselves in the right way, we can give ourselves lots of good reasons for why acting on skillful intentions really is in our own best interest.
+Even though there may be contrary desires in the mind that actually want to harm people, we can say No. We recognize those desire as something we don't want to identify with.
+And we can give ourselves lots of good reasons for why acting on skillful intentions really is in our own best interest.
 It's a lot easier to convince yourself of that and to actually act on those understandings if you have that sense of well-being inside.
 This is why we start with the breath.

 Third, there are perceptions and feelings.
-"Perception" here means the labels the mind uses, or the images it uses, when you're thinking about a particular issue.
-You can practice with this in your concentration.
-You learn how to perceive the breath, to picture it to yourself, in different ways.
+"Perception" here means how you look at things, the label the mind has, or that image the mind has when you're thinking about a particular issue.
+And you can practice with this with the concentration.
+You learn how to perceive the breath in different ways.
 This is something that's very intimate.
-Just the way you picture the breathing to yourself can have a huge impact on how you actually feel the breath.
+Just the way you feel the breathing inside, the way you picture the breathing to yourself, can actually have a huge impact on how you actually feel the breath.
 And this will have an impact on the mind.

-If you can put aside your image of the breath as just the air coming in and out of the lungs and think of it more as an energy that suffuses the body, then when the breath comes in, it doesn't have to fight against the sensations that are already there in the body.
-Think of it as energizing them, blending with them.
+If you can put aside your image of the breath as just the air coming in and out of the lungs and think of it more as an energy that suffuses the body, then when the breath comes in it doesn't have to fight against the sensations that are already there in the body.
+Think of it energizing them, blending with them.
 That's a different perception.

-Hold that in mind and see what it does to the way you feel the breath and the sense of pleasure or well-being that arises.
+Hold that in mind and see what it does to how you feel the breath and the sense of pleasure or well-being that arise.

 When you practice with the breath, you're practicing with these different kinds of fabrication so you can gain a sense of confidence that you can change them if you want.
-You practice with good fabrications so that when unskillful fabrications come into the mind you realize that you don't have to take them as your real feelings or your real thoughts on the matter.
+And you practice with good fabrications so that when unskillful fabrications come into the mind you realize that you don't have to take them as your real feelings or your real thoughts on the matter.
 You can see them as something that's been fabricated in reaction to other people's actions, your own feelings, the things you've done in the past.
 And if you see that they're unskillful, you're in a position to say, "Let's change it.
-Let's change the perception, change the way we breathe for the time being, so that we can feel less threatened by this situation."
+Let's change the perception, change way we breath for the time being, so we feel less threatened by a particular situation."
 You can change the way you perceive it, change the way you think about it.